Want to save more on your car insurance? Compare the latest discounts and deals here.

 If you want to get car insurance discounts instead of just hearing about them, this guide can show you how.

 Car insurance discounts currently available

-Save 25% on Virgin Car Insurance Price Saver Policy
+Save 15% on the Virgin Car Insurance Price Saver Policy

 - The maximum discount is typically reached after five or six years.
 The exact discount varies, and not all insurers disclose precisely how it works.

 - This discount is typically transferred across when switching car insurance policies, even if you change to a new insurer.

 - Some insurers may have options to preserve your no-claims discount for a limited number of claims per year, or in situations such as no-fault claims, or for storm damage.

 Online discounts: There are some very substantial discounts for buying policies online.

 - These are typically only available with comprehensive car insurance.

 - The discounted prices are usually relative to what you would have been quoted over the phone.